ScriptsOfTribute/.github/profile/README.md

 To play against the existing bots, download the most recent [binary release](https://github.com/ScriptsOfTribute/ScriptsOfTribute-GUI/releases/tag/v0.9) for your OS.

-To start developing your own AI agents, check the documentation in [] Section and download [SoT-Core project](https://github.com/ScriptsOfTribute/ScriptsOfTribute-Core).
+To start developing your own AI agents, check the documentation in [this section](#implementing-ai-agent) and download [SoT-Core project](https://github.com/ScriptsOfTribute/ScriptsOfTribute-Core).

-Rules of the AI competition co-located with [IEEE Conference on Games](https://2023.ieee-cog.org) (deadline: 01.08.2023) are described in [this section]((#ieee-conference-on-games-2023)).
+Rules of the AI competition co-located with [IEEE Conference on Games](https://2023.ieee-cog.org) (deadline: 01.08.2023) are described in [this section](#ieee-conference-on-games-2023).

 ![](https://i.imgur.com/ASoRzQP.jpg)
-(todo screen showing bot logs)